robulouski/voidy-bootstrap/README.rst

   CUSTOM_SIDEBAR_MIDDLES = ("sb_tagcloud.html", )

-The "sidebar" area is one where many sites will require something specific to that site and it's unlikely any particular implementation will satisfy everyone all the time.
+The "sidebar" is an area where many sites will require something specific and it's unlikely any particular implementation will satisfy everyone all the time.
 However, there are things that commonly appear in sidebars (e.g. author bio, categories, tag cloud, etc), so the theme includes a default sidebar template that provides a fairly typical sidebar implementation.
 The default sidebar has a few customisation settings so that common things can be added and configured via settings in ``pelicanconf.py`` (as described in this section), but it's intended more as a starting point for custom implementations rather than an attempt to satisfy all possible use cases.

-For those who might want something completely different in a sidebar, there is the ability to completely replace the default sidebar template with a custom implementation.
-Just create your own sidebar template (possibly using ``includes/sidebar.html`` as a starting point), and then set ``SIDEBAR`` to point to it.
-This will completely replaces the theme's default sidebar with whatever is in your custom sidebar template.
+For those who might want something completely different in a sidebar, just create your own sidebar template (possibly using ``includes/sidebar.html`` as a starting point), and then set ``SIDEBAR`` to point to it.
+This will completely replace the theme's default sidebar with whatever is in your custom sidebar template.

 But for those happy enough to stick with the default sidebar, the following settings are available to customise it: